aadityab7/quick-minds/cloud setup tutorial.md

 5. Enter DB_PASSWORD
 6. copy and paste all the drop table commands
 7. copy and paste all the create table commands

-# To deploy the latest version of app from local environment to cloud

-1. `gcloud run deploy --source .`
-2. Select the default service name **quick-minds** by pressing enter

 # Steps to create google cloud storage (bucket):